Require Immediate Support? Free Director Helpline: 0800 644 6080

 • Ensuring business assets are distributed among shareholders.
 It is vital that this is done prior to applying for strike off, as any assets remaining with the company upon dissolution become Bona Vacantia and ownership automatically passes to the Crown

-• Paying employees their final wages and ensuring you follow certain procedures if you are making staff redundant as part of the process
+• Paying employees their final wages and ensuring you follow certain procedures if you are making staff redundant

 • Paying any outstanding Corporation Tax, PAYE, NI and settling any other tax liabilities